thsmale/addy/README.md

 		cat fork.out | grep -i fwrite | wc -l - 1 fwrite(3)
 	- Whats the difference between a socket and file descriptor?
 	- Whats the diference between a pid and file descriptor?
+	- printf("%s", strlen("string"));
+		- %lu
+		- %d
+		- %f
+		- %s
+		a. char * but the argument has type unsigned long